bjartwolf/Kebab/README.md

     "terminal.integrated.flowControl": false

-# Exercises
+# Assignments

-The box also comes with the [http://www.fsharpworkshop.com/](http://www.fsharpworkshop.com/) exercises in the ~/fsharpworkshop folder, not a part of the Little ML'er workshop, but an excellent workshop if you want to learn more about F#.
-The Little ML'er focuses more on types and not so much on the other aspects of the language.

-## Intro

-Open the intro solution.
-This part is just scripts and is meant to be evaluated and played with in FSI.
-Send a line to FSI using CTRL+ENTER in MonoDevelop.
-There is no feedback on right and wrong, ask an instructor or ask @jonaswinje, @einarwh or @bjartnes or someone else on Twitter if  you are not sure, or create a GitHub issue or something.
+The scripts in the assignments folder is meant to be evaluated and played with in FSI.
+Send a line to FSI using alt + enter in VSCode.
+There is no feedback on right and wrong, ask an instructor or ask @jonaswinje or @_teodoran or someone else on Twitter if  you are not sure, or create a GitHub issue or something.
 The assignments are a bit open on purpose.
 We want you to play with the concepts.

-## Trees

-This solution is a bit more like a traditional .NET project and is compiled and tested either using the build-script or using CTRL+T in MonoDevelop to run tests.
-It includes property-based testing and more complex types.